Mayo Clinic's approach

 Your Mayo Clinic team

-Mayo doctors will evaluate you to determine if you're a candidate for minimally invasive heart surgery.
-In some cases, doctors may recommend open surgery instead of minimally invasive surgery.
-Doctors may discuss your individual needs and lifestyle to determine the most appropriate treatment.
-Doctors take the time to get to know you and work with you to provide exactly the care you need.
+- Comprehensive evaluation and care.
+Mayo doctors take the time to get to know you and work with you to provide exactly the care you need.
+They'll evaluate you to determine if you're a candidate for minimally invasive heart surgery.
+In some cases, doctors may recommend open surgery instead.
+Your doctor will discuss your individual needs and lifestyle to determine the most appropriate treatment for you.

 Expertise and rankings